magento/devdocs/guides/v2.0/howdoi/checkout/checkout_payment.md

 All the steps are described further.

 ## Create the .js component file {#create}
-As any other customizations, adding a custom payment method requires creating a custom module, and all custom files must be stored there.
+Your payment method must be implemented as a UI component.
+For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module should depend on the Magento_Checkout module.
 Module dependencies are specified in the [module's `composer.json`]({{site.gdeurl}}extension-dev-guide/composer-integration.html).

 In you custom module directory create the component's `.js` file (payment method renderer).
 It must be located under the `<your_module_dir>/view/frontend/web/js/view/` directory.
 For example in the Magento modules, the payment methods renderers are stored in the `<your_module_dir>/view/frontend/web/js/view/payment/method-renderer/` directory.

-Usually, your component will extend the default payment method component implemented in the `<Magento_Checkout_module_dir>/view/frontend/web/js/view/payment/default.js` file.
+Usually, your component will extend the default payment method component (default payment method renderer) implemented in the `<Magento_Checkout_module_dir>/view/frontend/web/js/view/payment/default.js` file.
 The following table contains the list of the `default` component's methods.

 <table>
    <tbody>